 99 Points - Wine Enthusiast

 Stern, almost severe initially, this great wine takes time to show its immense fruit power.
 Black currant and blackberry notes are packed into the wine, along with an impressive array of spices from new wood that gives a more exotic element.
-At the end, though, it has a fine, structured sense of proportion.
-Obviously for aging over decades, so don't drink before 2022.
-Cellar Selection.
+In the end, though, it has a fine, structured sense of proportion.
+Obviously, for aging over decades, so don't drink before 2022.